centralnicgroup-public/rtldev-middleware-documentation/docs/cnr/whmcs/whmcs-cnic-registrar.md

 ### 9. localAPI DomainRequestEPP

 Reported to WHMCS, but not confirmed as bug.
 So let us see it as strange behavior.
 The epp code returned has to be html decoded.
 Not affecting our Integration.

+## Troubleshooting

+Find here some cases brought up to our hands:
+{% include whmcs-collation.md %}